Aharon of Karlin (II)

-Aaron is the author of Bet Aharon (Aaron's House; Brody, 1875), which contains his cabalistic and ethical expositions of the Pentateuch.
+Aaron is the author of Bet Aharon (Aaron's House; Brody, 1875), which is an important hassidic work, and especially for Karliner hassidim.
+The work includes thoughts on the weekly Torah readings and letters to his hassidic followers.
 It also contains the writings of his grandfather, of his father, and of his son.

 Aaron's daughter, Miriam, married Rabbi Avrohom Yaakov Friedman (1820–1883), the first Rebbe of the Sadigura Hasidic dynasty.